Email marketing

 Breast Cancer Awareness Month

-Show supporting a cause by sharing information about breast cancer awareness and prevention:
+Show support for a cause by sharing information about breast cancer awareness and prevention:

-• Help promote fundraising events that support breast cancer research.
+• Promote fundraising events that support breast cancer research.

 • Say thank you to organizations that dedicate themselves to helping people affected by breast cancer.